biodiversitydata-se/SOS/Docs/DataProviders.md

-# Data providers & dataset
+# Datasets from different data providers
-The following data provideded datasets are harvested once a day by SOS.
+The following datasets are harvested once a day by SOS.
 Use the endpoint `/DataProviders` *(DataProviders_GetDataProviders)* to get up to date information.
 More data providers are added continuously.

 *Latest updated 2024-12-13*